 In one-dimensional canal flow, the use of lookup tables in the RSM renders the simulation kinematic and, therefore, not subject to physical diffusion.
 Any hydrograph diffusion manifested in the simulation would necessarily be a function of grid size (Cunge, 1969).
 Therefore, an assessment should be made of how the use of lookup tables is reconciled with the diffusion-wave assumption, which has built-in physical diffusion through hysteresis in the rating.
+This is not likely to be an issue for South Florida applications of the RSM, where the SFWMD does not plan to implement the lookup-table option.

 In summary, adopting the diffusion-wave approach for RSM development imposes some limitations on the use of RSM in South Florida.
 However, this concern must be balanced with experience, which suggests that the diffusion-wave assumption is reasonable for simulating regional overland flows in South Florida under most conditions.
 Nonetheless, potential client users must be cautioned about limitations of the RSM stemming from the diffusion-wave approximation.
+The RSM model developers agree with the Panel recommendation to caution potential client users about diffusion-wave assumptions, and the Panel welcomes their proposal to state these clearly under RSM Limitations and Assumptions in the RSM documentation.

-2.3 Numerical Methods
+2.4 Numerical Methods

 The solution of all watermover and waterbody equations in the HSE is integrated into one global matrix as opposed to sub-matrix solutions coupled by boundary fluxes.
-This approach could cause the model to become too numerically intensive as the mesh size is refined or the size and complexity of the model domain increases.
+According to the District modelers, the Petsc matrix solver used in the model is very efficient in solving the global matrix for current applications.
+Although it does not appear to currently be the case for regional simulations in South Florida, there is concern that this approach could potentially cause the model to become too numerically intensive as the mesh size is refined or the size and complexity of the model domain increases.
 The diagonal dominance of the global matrix will likely be diminished as the number of canal segments increases and a greater number of more sophisticated water-control structures are added, potentially resulting in an increased number of iterations required for convergence.
 Sixty percent of the processing time in the RSM application to South Florida (SFRSM) is expended in matrix inversion and 40-60 iterations are required for convergence.
 The numerically intensive computational performance of the SFRSM, which is still under development, appears excessive and is likely a symptom of increasing system complexity and/or linear assumptions made in the RSM.
 Typically, the factors that increase the computational run times of numerical models are the nonlinear terms, which are not included in the diffusion-wave approximation of the RSM.
+The District model developers respond that global solution requires a very good sparse matrix solver, such as the Petsc solver presently used, and that HPMs are designed to deal with some of the complexities and nonlinearities in the system.
+The developers indicate that other approaches for dealing with nonlinearities are under consideration, including HSE iterations.
+The District action plan also calls for the development of implementation strategies.
+The Panel views these proposed actions as vital to addressing the numerical solution run-time issue.